 A standard port specifies the services the owning block provides (offers) to its environment as well as the services that the owning block expects (requires) of its environment.
 The specification of the services is achieved by typing the standard port by the provided and/or required interfaces.
-In general standard ports are used in the context of service-oriented architectures, which is typical for software component architectures.
+In general standard ports are used in the context of service-oriented components and/or architectures, either when specifying software components or applying a service-based approach to system specification.
 Standard ports typically contain operations which specify bidirectional flow of data, so they are typically used in the context of peer-to-peer synchronous request/reply communications.
 A special case of a service is signal reception, which signifies a one-way communication of signal instances, where the handling of the request is asynchronous.